9 Best Quadcopters with Quality Cameras

 The 64GB microSD card gives you plenty of storage, and that’s always a good thing.

-You can block sun or other interfering light sources with an affordable Mavic lens hood.
+You can block the sun or other interfering light sources with an affordable Mavic lens hood.
 It does a great job at preventing lens flare and glare.
 It may come into view when pitching in Sports Mode, though.

 There’s an effective miniaturized 3-axis gimbal that really does stabilize the camera.
 This ensures all your video and still aerial footage turns out crisp and clear with no noticeable shake.